suryadheeshjith/DCGAN-in-Tensorflow/README.md

 1. Clone the repository

-2. Install the requirements at Data/requirements.txt
+2. Install the requirements at requirements.txt

     ```
-    cd Data
     pip install -r requirements.txt
     ```